linghuiluo/linghuiluo.github.io/README.md

 She also enjoys music and tries to learn playing musical intructments to amuse herself.

 ## Contact
+Write Linghui an e-mail in English, German or Chinese.

 &#x2709; linghui[at]outlook.de
 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->